13 Gold Coast restaurants you can’t miss

-This Greek restaurant in Nobby Beach not only has some of the best atmosphere and décor along the coast, it also has the juiciest, falling-off-the-bone lamb shoulder to be eaten.
+This Greek restaurant and rooftop bar in Nobby Beach not only has some of the best atmosphere and décor along the coast, it also has the juiciest, falling-off-the-bone lamb shoulder to be eaten.
 Ever.

 Hellenika is on the side of one of the busiest highways in Australia, however, the unlikely setting makes the cosy and welcoming atmosphere inside even more surprising.
 It’s also one of the best spots for a long Sunday lunch, just be prepared to leave full!